Distributional Adversarial Loss: Introduction and Related Work

 We expand on two important and desirable properties of optimizing our notion of distributional adversarial loss.
-First, suppose that for each input $x$, any adversarial choice $x'$ is covered by some distribution $u\in \calU(x)$\footnote{By covering, we mean that $u$ is close in some notion of distance, e.g. total variation distance, to a distribution supported on a ball around $x'$.
+First, using our framework, we can derive sample complexity bounds for randomized smoothing methods (\cref{sec:connect-RS-PAC}).
+Another benefit of our approach is that in some settings, it happens that for each input $x$, any adversarial choice $x'\in \calA(x)$ is covered by some distribution $u\in \calU(x)$\footnote{By covering, we mean that $u$ is close in some notion of distance, e.g. total variation distance, to a distribution supported on a ball around $x'$.
 The radius of the ball depends on the adversary's power.
 More details in~\Cref{sec:connect-RS-PAC}.}.
 Therefore, by having a low distributional adversarial loss on $u$, the classifier would also have a good performance on $x'$.
+In some settings, including randomized smoothing, we can consider a distribution set $\calU(x)$ such that $\calU(x)$ is much smaller than $\calA(x)$.
 As a result, instead of considering an \emph{unbounded} number of adversary's actions, it suffices to consider a \emph{bounded} number of distributions that cover the adversary's actions.
-Second, in randomized smoothing methods, the perturbed input $x'$ is being smoothed by adding some Gaussian noise (or other suitable noise) to it.
-Suppose for each original example $x$, its distribution set $\calU(x)$ consists of only the Gaussian around $x$.
-When $\|x-x'\|$ is bounded, the Gaussian distribution around $x'$ is close to the Gaussian around $x$ in the total variation distance.
-As a result, by having a low distributional adversarial loss on the Gaussian-smoothed $x$ the classifier will also have a low distributional adversarial loss on the Gaussian-smoothed $x'$.
-For more details see \cref{sec:connect-RS-PAC}.

-In light of the above discussions, we study the \emph{PAC-learnability} of distributional adversarial loss.
-We show that if enough examples are sampled from the underlying distribution $\calD$, and for each sampled example $(x,y)$ enough perturbations are sampled from each of their distributions $u\in \calU(x)$, then the estimation error, i.e. the gap between the empirical distributional adversarial loss and population distributional adversarial loss, would be small.
+Another way of viewing this is that now \emph{the same adversary with the same power} has a smaller set of \emph{effective} actions that we need to worry about, a bounded number of distributions that cover an unbounded number of perturbation points.